talon-one/TalonOne.cs/docs/ManagementApi.md

 Create strikethrough notification

 Create a notification for the in the given Application.
-For more information, see [Managing notifications](https://docs.talon.one/docs/product/applications/outbound-notifications).
+For more information, see [Application notifications](https://docs.talon.one/docs/product/applications/application-notifications/overview).
 See the [payload](https://docs.talon.one/outbound-notifications) you will receive.

 ### Example
 ```csharp